Importance of Accurate Payment Posting

 Accurate Payment Posting and RCM

-Payment posting should be an integral part of the revenue cycle management (RCM), regardless of whether you bill in-house or use a third-party billing service.
+Payment posting should be an integral part of then revenue cycle management (RCM), regardless of whether you bill in-house or use a third-party billing service.
 The RCM has several steps and a large number of claims are processed daily, meaning issues are bound to arise.
-Payment posting is essentially the first line of defence to identifying payer problems.
+Payment posting is essentially the first line of defense to identifying payer problems.
 Issues such as denials for medical necessity, non-covered services and prior authorization will be uncovered and can be given to team members to address.

 In addition, catching issues quickly make the entire process smoother for everyone involved from the front office to back-office staff.
 A well-done payment posting process can help you identify opportunities to increase revenue by watching for daily trends within your practice.
 Because payment posting has such a high potential to increase profits and smooth out the overall medical billing process, it is important to get a precise process in place.